gsonnenf/Gstc.Collections.ObservableLists/README.md

 License: LGPL 3.0 <br>

 ## What is it?
-This library implements an ObservableList{T}, which generates INotifyCollectionChanged events, and an ObservableListSynchronizer<TSource,TDestination>, which keeps two related observable lists synchronized.
+This library implements an ObservableList`<T>`, which generates INotifyCollectionChanged events, and an ObservableListSynchronizer`<TSource,TDestination>`, which keeps two related observable lists synchronized.
 The code has very strong unit testing and provides example usage.

-### ObservableList{T}
+### ObservableList`<T>`
-The ObservableList{T} implmenents IList, IList{T}, ICollection, ICollection{T}, INotifyCollectionChanged,INotifyPropertyChanged and will
+The ObservableList`<T>` implmenents IList, IList`<T>`, ICollection, ICollection`<T>`, INotifyCollectionChanged,INotifyPropertyChanged and will
 still generate collection changed events when downcast to its interfaces.
-The base functionality of the ObservableList{T} is backed by a standard List{T}.
-The ObservableList can thus serve as a wrapper for a pre-existing List{T}.
+The base functionality of the ObservableList`<T>` is backed by a standard List`<T>`.
+The ObservableList can thus serve as a wrapper for a pre-existing List`<T>`.

 The standard .net ObservableCollection is a bit limiting to work with.
 I believe it is sealed and does not implement many desirable interfaces.
 It also cannot be used as a collection wrapper.

 ### ObservableListSynchronizer<TSource,TDestination>
-The ObservableListSynchronizer<TSource,TDestination> provides synchronization between two ObservableLists of different but related types {TSource} and {TDestination}.
+The ObservableListSynchronizer<TSource,TDestination> provides synchronization between two ObservableLists of different but related types `<TSource>` and `<TDestination>`.
 List methods (Add, Remove, clear, etc) on one list is propogated to the other.

 The {TSource} and {TDestination} are classes that map to each other in a one to one fashion, but may have differing field or include a data transformation.
-The user is required to provide a ConvertSourceToDestination(...) and ConvertDestinationToSource(...) that provide a two way conversion between a {TSource} and {TDestination} object.
+The user is required to provide a ConvertSourceToDestination(...) and ConvertDestinationToSource(...) that provide a two way conversion between a `<TSource>` and `<TDestination>` object.
 This is most often used when one needs to transform model data for display or a public API.
 A good example is mapping between a list of models and viewmodels.

-Used in conjunction with objects that implement an INotifyPropertySyncChanged interace, this class can also provide synchronization of PropertyChanged notify events in {TSource} and {TDestination} objects.
+Used in conjunction with objects that implement an INotifyPropertySyncChanged interace, this class can also provide synchronization of PropertyChanged notify events in `<TSource>` and `<TDestination>` objects.
 If a PropertyChanged event is triggered on an item in
-{TSource}, an option exists to trigger a PropertyChanged event in the corresponding {TDestination} item, and vice-versa.
+`<TSource>`, an option exists to trigger a PropertyChanged event in the corresponding `<TDestination>` item, and vice-versa.

 This package is a polished subset of another library (which includes observable dictionaries) still under development.
 The Extended Observable Collection.